 One might surmise that different people planted the fence and the rose.
 A husband and wife perhaps?
 Two subsequent owners?
-It doesn't matter to me, as the juxtaposition of function and art is there by any means.
+It doesn’t matter to me, as the juxtaposition of function and art is there.